kevincosta29/marvelcomicios/README.md

 ## Important

-To use API of Marvel you should create account and generate an API key and configure the file [AppConfig.swift](https://github.com/kevincosta29/marvelcomicios/blob/main/marvelcomicios/Common/AppConfig.swift), changing for your created API key.
+To use Marvel API you should create an account and generate an API key and configure the file [AppConfig.swift](https://github.com/kevincosta29/marvelcomicios/blob/main/marvelcomicios/Common/AppConfig.swift), changing your created API key.

 ``` Swift
 let PUBLIC_KEY                          : String        = ""
 let PRIVATE_KEY                         : String        = ""
 ```

-And the minimum level of iOS for this app is **13.0**.
+And the minimum level of iOS VERSION for this app is **13.0**.

 ## Implemented functionality

-1. Using **MVC** patron for implement the software.
+1. Using **MVC** patron to implement the software.
 2. Native implemented network with using [Alamofire](https://github.com/Alamofire/Alamofire).
 3. Animations with [Lottie](https://lottiefiles.com).
 4. Dark mode fully operative.